Michael Kidron: Later work

 Kidron's last major articles in the journal International Socialism cast doubt on his own earlier work, but without renouncing Marxism as so many former revolutionaries would during the downturn of class struggle that marked the 1980s.
 Yet following a debate in the pages of International Socialism with Chris Harman, who defended what is now the traditional IS position, Kidron was to leave active revolutionary politics.

 He was closely associated with Pluto Press since the early 1970s (IS had helped set up the company in its first period), and his talents were expended on works such as The State of the World Atlas (as of 2013 in its 9th edition), and The War Atlas (as of 2003 in its 4th edition), both with Dan Smith.
 Kidron remained a Marxist committed to changing the world and therefore understood the necessity of developing a theoretical understanding of how the world works precisely in order to change it.
 His final article appeared in the Autumn 2002 issue of International Socialism on "The Decline of Capitalism", and spoke of a sure and certain knowledge that another world is not just possible but demanded.
 As ever, the revolutionary role of the working class in the core countries of capitalism was reasserted and the goal of a communist society reaffirmed.

 Mike Kidron had five children; Adam, Beeban, Cassia, Petra and Ruby.

 Kidron died on 25 March 2003 at the age of 72.
+In 2018, Haymarket Books published Capitalism and theory: Selected Writings of Michael Kidron, edited and with an introduction by Richard Kuper.